 - Day 9- Provide a CTA for the action you want them to perform (i.e., aligned with the content and CTA of the webinar).
 Ask them to share their feedback.

 You may also use call center software to automate nurturing.
-There are a number of call center software options available that can help automate nurturing processes.
+There are a number of call center solutions available that can help automate nurturing processes.
 One option is CloudTalk, which offers a variety of features including automatic call distribution, caller ID identification, and skills-based routing.

 How to Check the Efficacy of Your SaaS Webinars for B2B Funnel Marketing